 An online booking option can help businesses improve their workflow in many ways.
 First and foremost, it automates routine processes that otherwise take lots of time and effort from your side.

-But let’s take a look at other advantages you as a business can take of integrating an online booking into your app or website.
+However, let’s take a look at how your business can benefit from integrating online booking into your app or website.

 # 1: Booking & Its Management Automation 🎫

-Even though many businesses use pre-packaged solutions for booking functionality integration like Square Appointments, Acuity Scheduling, Checkfront & others, there are several reasons why they might need to develop a custom one.
+Although many businesses use pre-packaged solutions for integrating booking functionality like Square Appointments, Acuity Scheduling, Checkfront & others, there are several reasons why they might need to develop a custom one.

-One of the main reasons is that the current solution (a website, app, CRM, ERP, etc.) doesn’t allow integration with such ready-to-use softwares.
+One of the main reasons is that their current solution (a website, an app, CRM, ERP, etc.) may not allow integration with such ready-to-use softwares.

-It’s also common that the existing solution doesn’t allow users to change reservation details or cancel them.
+It’s also pretty common for existing solutions to not allow users to change reservation details or cancel them.
 By implementing such a feature into your platform, everything can be displayed there & fully managed by users.

-Generally, the custom booking functionality can be fully tailored to your business needs.
+Generally, custom booking functionality can be fully tailored to your business needs.

-Sometimes, people confuse the time when they’re supposed to come or forget they have a reservation.
-And it’s not always easy to deal with similar situations.
+Sometimes, people confuse the time they’re supposed to come at or forget they have a reservation.
+Plus, it’s not always easy to deal with similar situations.

-Maybe, an online booking tool can’t really help you with solving such troubles, but it’s much easier to prevent them.
+Maybe an online booking tool won’t be able to really help you with solving such issues, but it will definitely be much easier to prevent them.

-- Offer users to turn on push- or desktop notifications (depending on what your current platform is, it may not be possible) so they’ll be reminded of their reservation a couple of times.
+- Offer users to turn on push or desktop notifications (depending on what your current platform is, it may or may not be possible) so they can be reminded of their reservation a couple of times.

-If it’s not possible to use notifications, you can use SMSs instead or offer to make a reminding phone call.
+If it’s not possible to use notifications, you can use text messages or call instead.

 It might be a good idea to make them customizable.
-For instance, you can offer to set the time when the notification/reminder will pop up.
-It can be 24/12/6/2, etc. hours before & others.
+For instance, you can offer to set the time when the notification/reminder pops up.
+It can be 24/12/6/2, etc. hours before, for example.

-- Itegrate with users’ calendars on their devices so the booking time will be displayed there.
-Normally, after the booking is done, the “Add to calendar” button will pop up.
+- Integrate with users’ calendars on their devices, so the booking time is displayed there.
+Normally, after the booking is done, the “Add to calendar” button pops up.

-In fact, setting automated reminders can help companies to reduce the rate of no-shows by 29%.
+In fact, setting automated reminders can help companies reduce the rate of no-shows by 29%.